 - Very soft corners and edges (full frame only)

-- Nasty ugly flaring
+- Nasty, ugly flaring

-- Difficult to adjust aperture
+- Difficult to adjust the aperture

 - Looks ridiculous on most adapters